-In the vast Excel functions landscape, one function stands out for its error-detecting ability which is known as “ISERROR.”
-This tool detects whether a specific cell contains an error value, paving the method for a healthy & error-free spreadsheet.
-In this blog, we will delve into its significance & explore how to use ISERROR function in Excel to enhance your Excel experience.
+In Microsoft Excel, various formulas and functions are used to perform simple and complex calculations.
+One such function stands out for its error-detection capabilities: “ISERROR.”
+It helps to detect a specific cell that contains an error value, paving the way for a healthy & error-free spreadsheet.
+Well, in this post, I will provide a brief overview of this function & explore how to use ISERROR function in Excel for easy calculations.

 To fix corrupted Excel files, we recommend this tool: